Check vehicle compatibility

 The browsers that are compatible with the current system are Google Chrome and Firefox.
-Other browsers will work, including mobile browsers, but some features may be limited.
+Other browsers will work, including mobile browsers.

 Login credentials are required to log into autocavoFleet.
 You can create a new account by clicking “create a new Account” on the login page

 Yes, smartphones are currently supported but the tool works best on a desktop computer or laptop.

 The tool is designed to be accessed on a desktop computer or laptop and should not be accessed or used while driving under any circumstances.